[AEM Forms]{class="badge positive" title="Applies to AEM Forms)."}

 Overview overview

 When a form is filled or submitted, you can keep a record of the form, in print or in the document format.
-This record is referred as a Document of Record (DoR).
-It is a print-friendly copy of the submitted form.
-You can also refer the document of record for the information customers have filled at a later date or use the Document of Record to archive forms and content together in PDF Format.
+This record is called a Submission PDF (formerly Document of Record, or DoR).
+It is a print-friendly PDF of the submitted form.
+You can also refer to the Submission PDF for the information customers have filled at a later date or use the Submission PDF to archive forms and content together in PDF format.

 You can: